SportsInfoSolutions/AnalyticsChallenge2021/README.md

 Learn more about the competition [here](http://www.sportsinfosolutions.com/sports-info-solutions-to-host-football-analytics-challenge-to-raise-money-for-the-united-negro-college-fund/).

-Visit this [link](https://docs.google.com/forms/d/e/1FAIpQLSf_dRn9aciVg35AMFHj3VgRt8N6v8RqjHV20XVuHsDf6GkzgQ/viewform) to register for the Football Analytics Challenge; a minimum $1 donation is required for entry.
+Visit this [link](https://docs.google.com/forms/d/e/1FAIpQLSdhqkO_a06yJDVL3f9G-LdI2TS4xwqVGMcueUL_LzdHkiQDWg/viewform?usp=sf_link) to register for the Football Analytics Challenge; a minimum $1 donation is required for entry.

-To familiarize yourself with the data that you will be working with, check out this [article](https://sportsinfosolutionsblog.com/2020/06/24/a-quick-introduction-to-our-analytics-challenge-data-set/).

-To download the data: navigate to the Data folder, click on AnalyticsChallenge2020Data.csv, simultaneously press ALT + Left Click on 'View Raw' or click 'Download'.
+Data is available in the Data folder, with a Data Dictionary file to explain the use of the files and some of the columns.

 ## Sports Info Solutions Football Analytics Challenge Rules